Gallery forest: Areas

 Gallery forests are able to exist where the surrounding landscape does not support forests for a number of reasons.
 Gallery forests are often found along so-called "foreign rivers" in arid areas where no other forest grows due to the lack of water (river-accompanying gallery forest).
 The gallery forest is an azonal form of vegetation here, it only thrives there because of the special local conditions.
 Gallery forest can also form due to more favorable soil conditions on the river bank.
 Examples of this are the plains of the Llanos in Venezuela, where grasses predominate despite high rainfall and only the embankments are wooded.
-On the plains, a hard laterite crust in the soil, the arecife, which is hardly penetrable for roots, prevents the growth of trees.
+On the plains, a hard laterite crust in the soil, the arrecife, which is hardly penetrable for roots, prevents the growth of trees.
 The exceptional nature of some of these forests makes them the object of special protection, such as those on the banks of the Tagus River in Aranjuez, which have been classified as World Heritage Sites.

 Gallery forests also exist along the valleys of Omaruru, Swakop and Kuiseb in the Central Namibia.
 Here the riverbeds are filled with a thick layer of sand, through which groundwater flows even when there is no rain.
 Gallery forest in cultivated land can be found on waterbodies in pasture and farmland (e.g. alluvial forest) as well as on terrain levels (hillside forests in Europe), i.e. plots of land that are not suitable for farming.
 It is often the small forest as a private economic wood reserve, or unusable or inaccessible fallow land as a natural forest residue.
 Gallery forests have persisted in North America in prairie-dominated areas along rivers and streams.
 In dry to temperate zones, the presence of water is not the only factor that determines species.
 Grassland fires, even where they are rare, have had a high selective pressure value against woody vegetation.

 Early hominin species such as Ardipithecus ramidus, Australopithecus anamensis and Homo rudolfensis have inhabited gallery forests.